-The topics studied are the following ones: Functions of several variables: Continuity.
+Functions of several variables: Continuity.
 Calculus of several variables: partial derivatives.
 Differentiable functions.
 Convexity.
 Implicit differentiation.
+Optimization.
+Extreme points.
+Constrained optimization.
+First and second order conditions.
+Comparative statics.
+Application to economic models.

 LEARNING ACTIVITIES AND METHODOLOGY

 The course lectures will be based on combining theoretical explanations with several practical exercises.
 The students should attempt to solve the exercises by themselves, before they are addressed in class.